 In Europe, all is straightforward.
 Any flight that is delayed falls under the same rules.
 The dance between code-share flights and operating carrier is eliminated and the lack of compensation from US carriers is eliminated.
 All airlines are liable for delays and cancellations.

-This can mean up to Euros 600 (about US$680 at time of publication) in compensation for a transatlantic flight if the delay is three hours or longer.
+Like the US to Europe delay rules, this can mean up to Euros 600 in compensation for a transatlantic flight if the delay is three hours or longer.
 Plus, the airline is required to pay for meals, hotel accommodation, and phone calls.

 Here is the underlying compensation rule for travelers in the European Union when it comes to international air travel rights.